Table of Contents

 Key Takeaways

 If you need help understanding the rules on working times in the UK, our experienced employment lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
-So call us today on 0808 196 8584 or visit our membership page.
+Call us today on 0808 196 8584 or visit our membership page.

 Frequently Asked Questions